samueldsingh/data-engineering/interview_questions/13-functions.md

 In summary, parameters are the variables defined in the function declaration, whereas arguments are the actual values or expressions passed to a function during its invocation.
 Parameters define the expected input structure, while arguments provide the specific data to be processed by the function.
 It's essential to ensure that the number and order of arguments match the parameters in the function definition to avoid errors.

+## 9. Variable vs Value

+## 10. Different ways of calling function

+## 11. Function overloading

+## 12. Ananymous function.
+Explain in detail

+## 13. Lambda with map filter and reduce functions.
+Explain in detail with examples

+## 14. Function memory allocation

+## 15. Scope of variable.
+Explain about LEGB rule

 ## 3. Give examples of all arithmetic operations using functions